goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 This letter rank indicates the upper limit of your character's skills.
 Once a skill has been brought up to this limit, any further investment of experience does not result in an increase of the skill's modifier.
 This means that each skill can be represented by two separate letter ranks.
 ### Limit Rank

+The **Limit Rank** is an indication of how proficiently your character can utilize his or her Skills in keeping with their physical, emotional, and mental limitations.

+For most characters, the upper threshold for their Limit Rank is the Human Limit (C+), but this can be raised through the investment of an Enhancement Point.

 ### True Rank